Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Hyperparameter Optimization Experiments

-We study a convolutional neural network with the same architecture as that used in \citet{Snoek2012} and \citet{earlystopping2015} from cuda-convnet.\footnote{The model specification is available at \url{http://code.google.com/p/cuda-convnet/}.} The search spaces used in the two previous works differ, and we used a search space similar to that of \citet{Snoek2012} with 6 hyperparameters for stochastic gradient decent and 2 hyperparameters for the response normalization layers (see Appendix \ref{add_results} for details).
+For this benchmark, we tuned a convolutional neural network\footnote{The model specification is available at \url{http://code.google.com/p/cuda-convnet/}.} with the same architecture as that used in \citet{Snoek2012} and \citet{earlystopping2015}.
+The search spaces used in the two previous works differ, and we used a search space similar to that of \citet{Snoek2012} with 6 hyperparameters for stochastic gradient decent and 2 hyperparameters for the response normalization layers (see Appendix \ref{add_results} for details).
 In line with the two previous works, we used a batch size of 100 for all experiments.

-\textbf{Datasets:} We considered three image classification datasets: CIFAR-10 \citep{cifar10data}, rotated MNIST with background images (MRBI) \citep{mrbidata}, and Street View House Numbers (SVHN) \citep{svhndata}.
+\textbf{Data sets:} We considered three image classification data sets: CIFAR-10 \citep{cifar10data}, rotated MNIST with background images (MRBI) \citep{mrbidata}, and Street View House Numbers (SVHN) \citep{svhndata}.
 CIFAR-10 and SVHN contain $32\times 32$ RGB images while MRBI contains $28\times 28$ grayscale images.
-Each dataset is split into a training, validation, and test set: (1) CIFAR-10 has 40k, 10k, and 10k instances; (2) MRBI has 10k, 2k, and 50k instances; and (3) SVHN has close to 600k, 6k, and 26k instances for training, validation, and test respectively.
-For all datasets, the only preprocessing performed on the raw images was demeaning.
+Each data set was split into a training, validation, and test set: (1) CIFAR-10 has 40k, 10k, and 10k instances; (2) MRBI has 10k, 2k, and 50k instances; and (3) SVHN has close to 600k, 6k, and 26k instances for training, validation, and test respectively.
+For all data sets, the only preprocessing performed on the raw images was demeaning.

 \textbf{\ouralg Configuration:} For these experiments, one unit of resource corresponds to 100 mini-batch iterations (10k examples with a batch size of 100).
-For CIFAR-10 and MRBI, $\Rmax$ is set to 300 (or 30k total iterations).
-For SVHN, $\Rmax$ is set to 600 (or 60k total iterations) to accommodate the larger training set. $\eta$ was set to 4 for all experiments, resulting in 5 \succhalv brackets for \ouralg.
+For CIFAR-10 and MRBI, $\Rmax$ was set to 300 (or 30k total iterations).
+For SVHN, $\Rmax$ was set to 600 (or 60k total iterations) to accommodate the larger training set.
+Given $\Rmax$ for these experiments, we set $\eta=4$ to yield five \succhalv brackets for \ouralg.